-If the thought of staying in a random house seems a little sketchy, you might be surprised to learn that all hosts pay a monthly government tax to register their rooms for rent.
+If the thought of staying in a random house seems a little sketchy, you might take comfort in the fact that all hosts pay a monthly government tax to register their rooms for rent.
 In fact, it’s all very official.
 In every casa I stayed in, there was a book that noted down guest details, including passport numbers and tourist cards.
 The hosts then typically call a number to register their guests.
 It’s completely legal, a little unconventional and quintessentially Cuban.

 Registered casas are easy to spot, as each property has the same symbol – a double-sided arrow of sorts – somewhere near their entryway.

-In 2018, booking a casa in advance is simple!
+Booking a casa in advance is simple!
 Gone are the days of having to door-knock the streets of Habana Vieja with your luggage in tow.
-Today, wifi is slowly becoming more accessible throughout the country and as a result, many casa particulares are now listed online.
+Today, wifi is slowly becoming more accessible throughout the country and as a result, many casas particulares are now listed online.
 A quick online search will reveal photos and fellow guest reviews, making your decision to book easier than ever.
-Or, ask your Intrepid leader for a recommendation – they’ll definitely be able to help.
+Or, simply ask your Intrepid leader for a recommendation – they’ll definitely be able to help.

 Every Cuban has a friend with a room to rent.
 Your taxi driver, tour guide, waitress or heck, even a customer service officer at the airport will have the number for a friend with a spare room.
 And yes, I know that last one from experience.
 There’s a zero percent chance of you ending up without a place to stay, so stop stressing and start packing!

 Do you want to experience the real Cuba and stay in a casa?
-Book a small group tour with Intrepid and you’ll be supporting the local people AND enjoying an amazing, real life travel experience.
+Book a small group tour with Intrepid and you’ll be supporting the local people while enjoying amazing, real life travel experiences.